xapply.

 be triggered by including the name of the directory in the

-macro list.
+MAP macro list.

-See the msrc
+See the msrc MAPed files are used

-much more than MAP
+much more than MAPed cache directories.

 The common wins with